Italian beat

-Italian beat (beat italiano) is the Italian form of beat music (musica beat), circa 1965 to 1972, inspired mainly by British popular music of the 1960s.
+Italian beat (beat italiano) is the Italian form of beat music (musica beat), circa 1963 to 1968, inspired mainly by British popular music of the 1960s.

 Rock in Italy

-Italy is iconic worldwide for his mainstream "neapolitan" melodic singing style, and historically, very xenophile but quite slowly receptive to musical influences from abroad.
+Italy is iconic worldwide for its mainstream "Neapolitan" melodic singing style, and historically, very xenophile but quite slowly receptive to musical influences from abroad.

 State (then monopolistic) radio and TV, and domestic show-business executives were lukewarm, or frankly hostile to the early rock'n'roll wave of the 1950s.

 Rock and roll was seen as a gimmick, or just noise for "teddy-boys" (actual term for young rogues) taste; only some mild-mannered "modern-style" singers (like Tony Renis of "When, when, when" fame) were allowed to be aired, publish records with main labels, and participate in the institutional "Festival di Sanremo" contest.

 The early pioneers of rock'n'roll (so-called urlatori) had some media coverage as novelties, but soon, those who wanted to pursue a career in music business had to switch toward the traditional mainstream.

 From 1961 to 1965, teenagers-oriented music was a mix of pretty-face pop, twist and French yé-yé influences.

 Situation changed slightly around 1965.
 Notably: